googlecreativelab/aiexperiments-ai-duet/README.md

 ## About

 This experiment lets you make music through machine learning.
 A neural network was trained on many examples and it learns about musical concepts, building a map of notes and timings.
 You just play a few notes, and see how the neural net responds.
 We’re working on putting the experiment on the web so that anyone can play with it.
-In the meantime, learn about it by watching the video above.
+In the meantime, learn about it by watching the video at this link:

 [https://aiexperiments.withgoogle.com/ai-duet](https://aiexperiments.withgoogle.com/ai-duet)